tgrecojr/agentrunner/docs/02-requirements.md

 9.1.
 WHEN the **ConfigurationService** starts, THE service SHALL load agent definitions from YAML files in the `config/agents/` directory and validate the schema against required fields (name, type, execution_mode, llm_config).

 9.2.
-WHEN the **ConfigurationService** loads secrets, THE service SHALL read LLM API keys, database credentials, and RabbitMQ passwords from environment variables using `python-dotenv` and reject startup if required secrets are missing.
+WHEN the **ConfigurationService** loads secrets, THE service SHALL read AWS Bedrock credentials (AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_REGION), database credentials, and RabbitMQ passwords from environment variables using `python-dotenv` and reject startup if required secrets are missing.

 9.3.
 WHEN the **ConfigurationService** detects a configuration file change, THE service SHALL reload the configuration and notify the **AgentOrchestrator** to update agent registrations without requiring a full system restart.